askar02/Unsupervised-learning-/README.md

 - sum - sum of transaction

 I. Explore the dataset.
-Do the descriptive statistics.
+Do the descriptive statistics. <br>
 II.
 Explanatory data analysis.
 Exploring the features, visualizations etc.
 III.
 Feature engineering.
 Encodings, generating the features from date-time, sum and from other columns.